 221 Marriage and Family Life

 This course analyzes the marriage and family life from a sociological perspective.
 It provides an overview of social changes over the past century, such as the falling birth rate, the rise in cohabitation and the legalization of same-sex marriage.
 Topics include marriage and fertility trends, the rise of intensive parenting and the dual earner family, the normalization of separation and divorce, the social cost of family violence, and how technology is influencing parenting.
 Credit will be granted for only one of SOCI 221, SOCI 210, or WMGS 210.
 Cross-listed as WMGS 221.
 Prerequisites: SOCI 101, 102.
 Three credits.
+Not offered in 2022-2023.

 227 Sociology of Religion

 An introduction to the sociological study of religion.
 Topics include social factors that influence religion at individual and communal levels; religion as agent of social cohesion and social conflict; religion and power structures; the impact of pluralism and globalization on religion today.
 Cross-listed as RELS 215.
 Prerequisites: SOCI 101, 102.
 Three credits.
+Not offered in 2022-2023.

 242 Technology and Society